lelanthran/skeleton-c/small/README.md

 5. Two example module source files and two header source files.

 The module and headers are present only as an example.
 You must replace them (or remove them) with your own modules.
+You must also edit the build.config file to remove the example JNI wrappers that get generated.
+If you want to keep the JNI you will need to install the JDK and set the include path in build.config to point to the JDKs include directory.

 ## Output files
 You should do a build immediately after cloning this repo, just to make